yurigitsu/meta-monday-rb/README.md

 ## Description

-This section will contain short articles documenting various Ruby language features.
 Each article will provide a concise overview, practical examples, and best practices to help developers understand and effectively utilize Ruby's capabilities.

 ### Features